 Figure 1.
 Compare the software-designed approach of a VST with traditional approaches.

 1. NI VST: Built on LabVIEW FPGA and NI RIO Architecture

-The NI LabVIEW FPGA Module extends the LabVIEW system design software to target FPGAs on NI reconfigurable I/O (RIO) hardware, such as the NI VST.
-LabVIEW is well suited for FPGA programming because it clearly represents parallelism and data flow, so users who are both experienced and inexperienced in traditional FPGA design can productively apply the power of reconfigurable hardware.
-As a system design software, LabVIEW is uniquely capable of blending processing done on an FPGA and a microprocessor (in your PC environment) in a way that does not require extensive knowledge of computing architectures and data manipulation.
-This is crucial for assembling modern communications test systems.
+The NI LabVIEW FPGA Module extends the LabVIEW system design software to target FPGAs on NI reconfigurable I/O (RIO) hardware, such as the VST.
+LabVIEW is well suited for FPGA programming because it represents parallelism and data flow, so you can productively apply the power of reconfigurable hardware regardless of being experienced or inexperienced in traditional FPGA design.
+As a system design software, LabVIEW is uniquely capable of blending processing done on an FPGA and a microprocessor (in your PC environment) in a way that does not require extensive knowledge of computing architectures and data manipulation, which is crucial for assembling modern communications test systems.

-NI VST software is built on this powerful LabVIEW FPGA and NI RIO architecture, and features a multitude of starting points for your application including application IP, reference designs, examples, and LabVIEW sample projects.
+NI VST software is built on this powerful LabVIEW FPGA Module and NI RIO architecture, and features a multitude of starting points for your application including application IP, reference designs, examples, and LabVIEW sample projects.
 These starting points all feature default LabVIEW FPGA personalities and prebuilt FPGA bitfiles to help you get started quickly.
 Without these out-of-the-box capabilities, the productivity of LabVIEW, and the well-crafted application/firmware architecture, the software-designed nature of the VST would be challenging for many classes of users.
-With these traits, however, it brings unprecedented levels of customizability to high-end instrumentation.
+With these traits, however, the software-designed nature of the VST brings unprecedented levels of customization to high-end instrumentation.